To my fellow members of St. Barts

 If each of us could increase their pledge by 3% for next year, that would be wonderful!
 What does 3% look like?
 Well 3% of $1 is three cents, and that three cents, on top of each dollar that you already generously give, will help take St. Barts a long way into the near future and will help to ensure our continued financial security and growth.

-This year's pledge cards can be filled out and returned to St. Bart’s in a variety of ways.
+Please prayerfully consider investing in the future of St. Bart’s by completing your pledge card.
+This year's pledge cards can be filled out and returned to St. Bart’s in a variety of ways (listed below).

-See the link below.
+1. You can fill out your 2021 pledge card by using an online form: Click here to fill out an Online Pledge Card.
 Note that the information from this form will be sent directly to Fr.
 Jeff and Mike Hefty, pledge bookkeeper.
 Only Fr.
 Jeff and Mike will see your pledge.